-Junior Members may apply for financial support in relation to expenses incurred whilst representing the University in sport.
-In particular, the College will consider requests for assistance with transport and other costs arising from training and fixtures arranged through a recognised University sports club.
-The College may also consider requests for assistance in purchasing necessary specialist equipment needed for University sport, although it would normally expect the Junior Member to contribute at least 50% of the total cost of such equipment.
+Junior Members may apply for financial support in relation to expenses incurred while playing sport.
+The College will consider requests for assistance with transport and other costs arising from training and fixtures.
+The College will also consider requests for assistance in purchasing necessary specialist equipment, although it would normally expect the Junior Member to contribute at least 50% of the total cost of such equipment.

 The College encourages applications from Junior Members for grants towards expenses incurred in relation to their academic studies.
 This might include travel to and attendance at academic conferences, and expenses incurred in respect of fieldwork and language courses.
 Applicants should read all of the following before making an application:

 - Applicants must ensure that their Tutor receives their application by midday on the Wednesday one week before the College Grants Committee meeting at which it is to be considered.
-The Grants Committee meets twice per term on the dates indicated in the College Calendar 2018-19.
+The Grants Committee meets twice per term.

 - Assistance will not normally be offered for expenses incurred in connection with a course requirement.

-- Assistance will not normally be offered for the purchase of standard electronic equipment although specialist equipment might be considered.
+- Assistance will not normally be offered for the purchase of standard electronic equipment.

 - Expenses will normally be reimbursed retrospectively.
-Successful applicants will be issued with an expense claim form that should be returned to the Tutorial Office together with receipts for all expenses incurred.
+Successful applicants will receive a letter from the Senior Tutor giving details of when they should present receipts for all expenses incurred to the Tutorial Office.
 Students should inform their Tutor if retrospective reimbursement would cause financial hardship.